red rally Imp, from an '84 design by Nick Webb

 Eleven Imps took part.
 Ilkaa Jutila won his 7th ice racing championship with his Citroën-engined Imp.
 Reijo was second with his Stiletto.

 There are Production Car Trials (PCTs) and Classic Trials.
 There are also Auto tests, but an Imp might break a donut or differential over those.
-Classsics are rough (talk to Mark Chater), PCT's are gentler.
+Classic Trials are rough, PCT's are gentler.
 The entry fee is maybe £15.

 1973 Production Car Trials Championship (Mike Hinde) - Clan Crusader.